 A strip of mat enabling a performer to do a sequence of tumbling.

-A generic term to describe combinations of ground based acrobatic tricks.
+A generic term to describe combinations of ground-based acrobatic tricks.
 Tumbling can include cartwheel, round off, somersault, backflip, handspring, backflip, back/front sault, and somersaults with single or multiple rotations and twists.
 These acts can also employ a Tumble Track or Fast Track, which is a strip of mat enabling a performer to do tumbling sequences.
 This act can also involve multiple performers

 A rope hanging from above, used to perform aerial acrobatic maneuvers while spinning.
 The rope is usually spun by another person, the ‘Web Setter’, who remains on the ground holding the bottom of the rope.
 Can also involve use of hand and foot loops at various heights.